MorSlomi/DeepFashion/README.md

 * 'Adam' optimizer with learning rate = 1e-5 and momentum = 0.99

 ## Evaluation
+In order to evatuate the model I created learning curves:
 ![Learning Curves - Accuracy](<Evaluation_Images/Curves1.jpg>)
 ![Learning Curves - Accuracy](<Evaluation_Images/Curves2.jpg>)

+The validation accuracy is
+The validation loss is